 Step 1: Make sure it's the right time to apply

 Most people who apply for disability benefits have a chronic medical condition that causes them to gradually lose the ability to work over time.
-With chronic illness people usually don't suddenly lose their ability to work, rather it is a more gradual loss of ability.
-Things get worse and worse and eventually everyone reaches a breaking point, where they can no longer work.
-However, before you take a sick leave from your job to apply for CPP disability, you need to make sure you have your ducks in a row.
+Typically with chronic illness, people don't suddenly lose their ability to work; rather, it is a more gradual loss of ability.
+Things get worse and worse, and eventually they reach a breaking point where they can no longer work.
+Before you take a sick leave from your job to apply for CPP disability benefits, you need to make sure you have your ducks in a row.
 Ask yourself the following questions:

-Is your medical condition, treatment and disability documented in the medical records?
+Is your medical condition, disability, and treatment documented in your medical records?

-You will have a much greater chance of having your claim approved, if your medical condition and its effects on your work are well documented in medical records.
-If you suffer from a chronic condition, it is important that you discuss your difficulties with work with your doctor long before you stop work.
+You will have a much greater chance of having your claim approved if your medical condition and its effects on your work are well-documented in medical records.
+If you suffer from a chronic condition, it is important that you discuss your difficulties at work with your doctor long before you stop work.
 Ideally, your medical records will note that your medical condition affects your work and will show the treatment you have undergone to try and remain in the workforce.
-You need to be able to show you and your doctor tried many treatment options aimed at keeping you in the workforce, but ultimately those efforts proved unsuccessful.
+You need to be able to show that you and your doctor tried many treatment options aimed at keeping you in the workforce, but ultimately those efforts proved unsuccessful.

-There is a wide range in competence and attitudes between doctors in Canada.
-Just because your current doctor doesn’t support you, does not mean your case is hopeless.
-Doctors may lack an understanding of certain illnesses or conditions, or they may simply be biased or prejudiced against anyone who applies for disability benefits.
-Such doctors are rare, but I have certainly encountered them in my law practice, and they create problems for their disabled patients.
+Just because your current doctor doesn’t support you doesn't mean your case is hopeless.
+Doctors may lack an understanding of certain illnesses or conditions.
+Sometimes, they're simply biased or prejudiced against anyone who applies for disability benefits.
+Such doctors are rare but I have certainly encountered them in my law practice and they create problems for their disabled patients.
 Changing doctors should always be the last resort and only done after you are satisfied that you have really done all you can do to show the doctor you legitimately cannot keep working.

 Step 2: Get the CPP Disability forms

-You apply for CPP disability sending in a completed Application Form and Medical Report Form.
+You apply by sending in a completed CPP disability Application Form and Medical Report Form.
 The current version of the CPP Disability Application Form is SC ISP-1151 (2019-01-02).
 This version of the form was a major update over the form that was used from 2010 to 2018.
-Make sure you use this new version of the Application Form.
+Make sure you always use the newest version of the forms.
 The current version of the CPP Disability Medical Report Form is ISP-2519 (2018-10-03).

-To have a “complete application”, you need to fill out and submit BOTH the Application Form and the Medical Report Form.
+For Service Canada to consider your application complete, you need to fill out and submit both the Application Form and the Medical Report Form.
 You fill out the Application Form and your doctor fills out the Medical Report Form.

 Step 3: Fill out the Application Form

-This Application Form is divided into sections from A to I. Lets review each section:
+This Application Form is divided into sections from A to I. Let's briefly review each section: